 A. No, only the clients doing business on a regular basis in your jurisdiction must be disclosed.

 Q. I believe I am not required to disclose the names of clients from whom my pro rata share of income is $10,000 or more on Schedule A-2 because of their right to privacy.
 Is there an exception for reporting clients' names?

 A. Regulation 18740 provides a procedure for requesting an exemption to allow a client's name not to be disclosed if disclosure of the name would violate a legally recognized privilege under California or Federal law.
 This regulation may be obtained from our website at www.fppc.ca.gov.
 See Reference Pamphlet.

 Q. I am sole owner of a private law practice that is not reportable based on my limited disclosure category.
 However, some of the sources of income to my law practice are from reportable sources.
 Do I have to disclose this income?

 A. Yes, even though the law practice is not reportable, reportable sources of income to the law practice of $10,000 or more must be disclosed.
 This information would be disclosed on Schedule C with a note in the "comments" section indicating that the business entity is not a reportable investment.
 The note would be for informational purposes only; it is not a requirement.

 Q. I am the sole owner of my business.
 Where do I disclose my income - on Schedule A-2 or Schedule C?

 A. Sources of income to a business in which you have an ownership interest of 10% or greater are disclosed on Schedule A-2.
-See Reference Pamphlet, page 8, for the definition of "business entity."
+See Reference Pamphlet.

 Q. My husband is a partner in a four-person firm where all of his business is based on his own billings and collections from various clients.
 How do I report my community property interest in this business and the income generated in this manner?